freaktechnik/jetpack-requestmod/README.md

 actions on the `OngoingRequest` object synchronously.

 ### OngoingRequest
+This object genereally throws error when impossible actions are atempted.

 #### Properties
 ##### url
 The URL of the request as a string.
 Can only be written for outgoing requests.